Here are some frequently asked questions about Metropolis Disposal roll-off services and dumpster rentals

 Are there any extra charges?

-If the bin needs to be relocated or cannot be picked up or delivered when scheduled, there will be a $100 per hour charge for the truck time.
+If the bin needs to be relocated or cannot be picked up or delivered when scheduled due to customer error/mistake beyond our control, there will be a $100 per hour charge for the truck time.
 Extra charges apply if the container must be washed out or if concrete has dried and must be chipped out.
 There are also extra charges for large tree stumps.

 10 yard bins that have any items besides concrete, asphalt, brick, block or dirt will be taken to landfill.
 Bins with concrete, asphalt, bricks, block or clean dirt without roots or grass can be recycled.